 Use the UCAS tariff calculator which is a points system used for entry to higher education.
 It allows you to compare Leaving Certificate and GCSE A level grades.
 A Leaving Certificate subject at honours level is approximately equivalent to two-thirds of an A level.

 There are 2 types of postgraduate study: taught courses and research.
 Taught courses often last just 1 year while research can continue for 3 years or more.
 You need to consider what kind of postgraduate study you wish to do, what are the most suitable courses for you and your career and what costs are involved.
 Prospects is the official graduate prospects website for the UK.
 It has information on postgraduate study, jobs and career advice.
 It has information on full-time and part-time courses and you can search by geographical area and by subject.
 For postgraduate courses in the UK you apply directly to the university or college.
 Most of them have the application forms available online.
-You can apply online to these universities and colleges.

 As an EU national you will be treated in the same way as regards fees as UK students.
 Tuition fees are not the only expense when studying in the UK you also need to consider accommodation and living costs.